Adversarial Classification via Distributional Robustness with Wasserstein Ambiguity: Margin Guarantees and Conditional Value-at-Risk

 The final claim follows because, using the second claim, we have

 as desired.

 \end{proof}

 Theorem \ref{thm:margin-DRO} shows that, for small Wasserstein ball radius $\epsilon$, the solution of \eqref{eq:prob-DRO} matches the maximum-margin solution of the classification problem, in a well defined sense.
 How does the solution of \eqref{eq:prob-DRO} compare with the minimizer of the more widely used model \eqref{eq:prob-robust}?
 It is not hard to see that when the parameter $\epsilon$ in \eqref{eq:prob-robust} is chosen so that $\epsilon < \gamma^*$, the solution of \eqref{eq:prob-robust} will be a point $w$ with margin $\eta(w) \geq \epsilon$.
 (Such a point will achieve an objective of zero in \eqref{eq:prob-robust}.)
 However, in contrast to Theorem~\ref{thm:margin-DRO}, this point may not attain the maximum possible margin $\gamma^*$.
 The margin that we obtain very much depends on the algorithm used to solve \eqref{eq:prob-robust}.
-For fully separable data, for which $\rho^*=0$ and $\gamma^* = \gamma(0) > 0$, \citet{GunasekarEtAl2018} show that gradient descent applied to a special case of this problem achieves a margin of $\gamma$ with iteration count exponential in $(\gamma^*-\gamma)^{-1}$. \citet{CharlesEtAl2019} and \cite{LiEtAl2020Implicit} show that when adversarial training methods are applied to this same problem, where the balls around the adversarial samples are chosen with size $\gamma$, then gradient descent achieves a separation of $\gamma$ in an iteration count {\em polynomial} in $(\gamma^*-\epsilon)^{-1}$.
-However, for \eqref{eq:prob-robust} to be a useful formulation, $\epsilon$ should be taken as close to $\gamma^*$ as possible, to strengthen the margin guarantee.
+For fully separable data, for which $\rho^*=0$ and $\gamma^* = \gamma(0) > 0$, \citet{CharlesEtAl2019} and \citet{LiEtAl2020Implicit} show that gradient descent applied to a convex approximation of \eqref{eq:prob-robust} with parameter $\eps$ achieves a separation of $\eps$ in an iteration count polynomial in $(\gamma^*-\epsilon)^{-1}$.
+Therefore, in order to strengthen the margin guarantee, $\epsilon$ should be taken as close to $\gamma^*$ as possible, but this adversely affects the number of iterations taken to achieve this.
 By contrast, Theorem~\ref{thm:margin-DRO} shows that, in the more general setting of non-separable data, the maximum-margin solution is attained from \eqref{eq:prob-DRO} when the parameter $\epsilon$ is taken to be \emph{any} value below the threshold $\gamma^*(\bar{\rho} - \rho^*)$.
+In particular, this guarantee is algorithm independent.